Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 Path leading into the breakwater

-Scenic public washroom and boardwalk
+Scenic public washroom & boardwalk

-It certainly doesn’t hurt that this toilet looks like a Maldives resort from certain angles.
+posing with boardwalk viewIt certainly doesn’t hurt that this toilet looks like a Maldives resort from certain angles.

-Connected to this is also a short boardwalk where you can take a break from your adventure and soak in the views.
+Connected to this is also a short boardwalk where you can take a break from your walk and soak in the views.
 Our quick tip here would be to use this stop as an opportunity to slather yourself in sunscreen, especially if you’re there on a sunny day.
 There won’t be much shade along the rest of the way.

-Small forest path and a leaning tree
+Small forest path & a leaning tree

 If you’re catching Coney Island vibes from the image, you’ve got that right.
 Near the public toilet is a small forest patch that our photographers were quick to go gaga over.
 The mystical enclave was one that we didn’t expect to find, but it’s a spot that would be worth checking out if whimsical photos are what you’re gunning for.

 While we nearly ended our trip there, we were glad we didn’t – a little further down the road is a picturesque leaning tree right by the sea where you and your friends can sit down and enjoy some HTHT with a view.
-Bali, Phuket and Okinawa, y’all can take a back seat today.
+Bali, Phuket, and Okinawa y’all can take a back seat today.

 Visit Singapore’s newest park connector at Changi Bay Point